getyoti/yoti-java-sdk/README.md

 Everything you need to get started

 1) [Building From Source](#building-from-source)
-Everything you need to get started
+Everything you need to build from source

 1) [Enabling the SDK](#enabling-the-sdk)-
 Description on importing your SDK